 2. to oversee and direct the exercise of human rights.

 2493.
 What are the duties of the business leaders toward society?
-(CCC 2432) The duties of the business leaders toward society are:
+(CCC 2432)

 1. to respond for the economic and ecological effects of their operations